codazoda/x2/README.md

 # X2

-An (eventually encrypted) photo album for home network use.
+An (eventually encrypted) private photo album for home network use.

 ## Getting Started